jdrichardsappacad/react-2021/week-14/practices/02-react-functional-component-props/README.md

 Now you are ready to use your props object.

-Create a table beneath your `h1` tag.
+In `BaseStats.js`, create a table beneath your `h1` tag.
 It should have four table rows, each with two table data tags.
 The first table data tag of each table row should contain the header for each stat (Hit Points, Attack, Defense, and Speed).